opfesoft/mod-npc-beastmaster/README.md

 # BeastMaster NPC

-## Important notes

-You have to use at least AzerothCore commit [3f0739f](https://github.com/azerothcore/azerothcore-wotlk/commit/3f0739f1c9a5289444ff9d62834b7ceb38879ba9).

 ## Description

 This module allows each class (even Warlocks and Death Knights) to use hunter pets by adding a special NPC.
 This NPC provides the following options: